 My most recent publication:

 I am an Assistant Professor at Utrecht University School of Law, and a Faculty Affiliate at Stanford University’s CodeX Center where I have created the “Computational Antitrust” project that brings together over 45 antitrust agencies (see our website).
-I also hold research and teaching positions at the University Paris 1 Panthéon-Sorbonne and Sciences Po Paris, as well as a Ph.D. in digital antitrust law.
-I am a Harvard University’s Berkman Center alumnus.
+I also hold research and teaching positions at the University Paris 1 Panthéon-Sorbonne and Sciences Po Paris, I am a Harvard University’s Berkman Center alumnus, a member of the French Superior Audiovisual Council’s scientific board, and an expert appointed to the World Economic Forum.

 In 2018, I was granted the “Academic Excellence” Global Competition Review Award, which recognizes “an academic competition specialist who has made an outstanding contribution to competition policy.”
 I have published a book (Bruylant ed.) on the subject of “predatory innovation in antitrust law” and articles at Harvard University, Stanford, MIT, Oxford, NYU, Berkeley, and Georgetown, among others (see here).
 I am the Concurrentialiste Review’s creator.